 On each training course, you will be are required to pass examinations and assessments.
 But the learning doesn’t stop in the classroom as you will be required to complete ‘task books’ whilst working at sea or ashore.
 Training combined with specialised postings at sea and ashore continues for the early part of your career.
 This provides the necessary knowledge and experience required to complete your specialised tasks and prepare you for promotion.

 As part of your naval studies as an Electronic or Weapon Technician you will have the opportunity to attain unit standards which contribute towards a National Certificate (Level 4) in Electronics Technology under the National Qualifications Framework.
 These civilian qualifications are instructed at the Naval College and can be gained in addition to professional naval qualifications.
 The Navy meets all costs of this training, which is usually completed in the first four years of an Electronic Technicians career.

 Later in your career, you will complete the Electrical Service Technician (EST) course.
 The EST is an industry recognised qualification.

-As an Electronic Technician you will be posted to Devonport Naval Base for the first 12-18 months conducting specialist training.
-On completion you will either be posted to ship or to the Devonport Naval Base.
+As an Electronic Technician you will be posted to Devonport Naval Base, in Auckland, for the first 12-18 months to conduct your specialist trade training.
+On completion you may then be posted to a ship, or you will remain at Devonport Naval Base